A list of 22 beautiful places in Greece. Includes pretty islands, quaint towns, ancient sites, amazing beaches, and a lot more!

 How to get to Nafplio

-Nafplio is located in the region of the Peloponnese, a couple of hours away from Athens.
+Nafplio is located in the region of the Peloponnese, and it’s one of the most popular Athens day trips.
 You can easily get there by public transport, or rental vehicle.

 Most visitors choose to take a day trip, which includes a stop at Nafplio, and a visit to the UNESCO sites of Epidaurus and Mycenae.